carabina/MockFive/README.md

 Make your mock object conform to `Mock` and add `let mockFiveLock = lock()` anywhere in the struct or class.
 Now you can begin using `mock()`!
 Call `mock()` within a function body to record its invocation in `myMockObject.invocations`, and to stub in alternative implementations at runtime.

 # Manual Mocking Made Easier
-The most common task for a mock object is to report what functions have been invoked on it.
+Using MockFive allows objects to report what functions have been called on them, and allows run-time method stubbing.
 Because MockFive uses reflection to generate its messages, the `mock()` method guarantees that testing strings always match production code.
 The `Mock` protocol may be adopted by both struct mocks and class mocks.

 # Examples
 Protocol Mocking